-The dissertation overview "requires the student to carefully formulate a plan and permits the doctoral committee members to provide guidance in shaping the conceptualization and methodology of that plan."
-For this, you need to demonstrate your expertise in the public health topic or substantive area of your dissertation, and to delineate research and scholarly parameters for your dissertation work.
-After passing the dissertation overview, you become a PhD degree candidate.
+In accordance with University of Pittsburgh policy, the Dissertation Overview "requires the student to carefully formulate a plan and permits the doctoral committee members to provide guidance in shaping the conceptualization and methodology of that plan."3 For this, you need to demonstrate your expertise in the public health topic or substantive area of your dissertation, and to delineate research and scholarly parameters for your dissertation work.
+After passing the Dissertation Overview, you become a PhD degree candidate, signifying that the dissertation research phase has begun.

-You may do this at the same time or after your Comprehensive Examination.
-If you do them in the same meeting, you first address the Comprehensive Examination and then the Overview.
-You need to:
+You may do the dissertation overview at the same time or after your Comprehensive Examination.
+If you defend them in the same meeting, you must first address the Comprehensive Examination and then the Overview.
+For the Overview you need to have:

-- Have passed your comprehensive examination - Have completed all your coursework, including electives
+- Passed your comprehensive examination - Completed all your coursework, including electives

-- You meet with your Chair to decide on your topic, and to select dissertation committee members have expertise relevant to the topic. - Once you have a tentative list of committee members, you must check if your committee meets the university requirements with the Program Office. - You then approach your proposed committee members and ask them to serve on your committee. - After your proposed committee members have agreed to serve on your committee, contact the Program Assistant to initiate paperwork to officially establish your dissertation committee. - Note that if you are defending your Comprehensive Examination and your Dissertation overview at the same, you must do paperwork for two different committees. - You prepare the dissertation overview document, which includes a critical review of the literature and a plan with the conceptualization and methodology for the research you will undertake. - It is good practice to seek the advice of your committee members during the preparation of your overview.
+- You meet with your Chair to decide on your topic, and to select dissertation committee members who have expertise relevant to the topic. - Once you have a tentative list of committee members, you must check if your committee meets the university requirements with the Program Office. - You then approach your proposed committee members and ask them to serve on your committee. - After your proposed committee members have agreed to serve on your committee, contact the Program Assistant to initiate paperwork to officially establish your dissertation committee. - Note that if you are defending your Comprehensive Examination and your Dissertation overview at the same time, you must do paperwork for two different committees. - You prepare the dissertation overview document, which includes a critical review of the literature and a plan with the conceptualization and methodology for the research you will undertake. - It is good practice to seek the advice of your committee members during the preparation of your overview.
 They have a particular expertise that is relevant to your topic or research methods. - Once you and your dissertation chair agree that you are ready to sit for your dissertation overview defense, contact the Program Assistant to schedule the defense.
 Submit your overview proposal to your committee at least two weeks before your dissertation overview defense date.